It doesn’t matter where you are…you can create!

 My studio moved to apartments in York, Pennsylvania

-I think this is my favorite studio, even though its small.
-Its funny how my first studio areas were tables or desks in the corner of a room and now I’ve come full circle.
-Immediately after purchasing the travel trailer (which does indeed travel) a friend removed the dinette, ripped the legs off the second-hand table I had in my apartments, and made it into a desk.
-The table top sits on two Ikea drawer units.
+Upon my request, immediately after purchasing the travel trailer (which does indeed travel) a friend removed the dinette, ripped the legs off the second-hand table I had in my apartments, and made it into a desk.
 My projects need to be smaller, but my creativity is bigger than the whole wide world.

 You can be creative wherever you are!